Dominican Restoration War: War

 On August 16, 1863, a new group under the leadership of Santiago Rodríguez made a daring raid on Capotillo near Dajabón and raised the new Dominican flag on the Capotillo hill.
 This action, known as El grito de Capotillo, was the beginning of the war.

-Town after town in Cibao joined the rebellion, and on September 3, a force of 6,000 Dominicans besieged Fort San Luis and its 800 Spanish soldiers in Santiago.
+Town after town in Cibao joined the rebellion, and on September 3, a force of 6,000 Dominicans besieged Fort San Luis and its 800 Spanish soldiers in Santiago, burning the city.
 The Spanish garrison, along with 2,000 reinforcements, evacuated the fort on September 13.
 The rebels established a new government the following day, with José Antonio Salcedo as self-appointed president, and immediately denounced Santana, who was now leading the Spanish forces, as a traitor.
 Salcedo attempted to engage the U.S. for assistance but was rebuffed.
 Spain had a difficult time fighting the rebels.
 Over the course of the war, they would spend over 33 million pesos and suffer over 10,000 casualties (much of it due to yellow fever).
+By March 1864, the Spanish had suffered 1,000 killed in action and 9,000 dead from disease.

 After the destruction of Santiago, the Spaniards marched towards Puerto Plata.
 Throughout their march, they were attacked by the Dominicans, resulting in a loss of 1,200 killed and wounded among the Spanish troops.
 Upon reaching Puerto Plata, they joined forces with the garrison in the fort, leaving the town vulnerable to pillaging by the rebels.
 The Spanish soldiers in the forts of Puerto Plata and Samaná faced deteriorating conditions.
 The onset of the rainy season brought widespread sickness.
 Meanwhile, the Dominicans bombarded Puerto Plata.
 On October 4, 1863, both the Spaniards and Dominicans pillaged the town.
-A fight ensued, with 600 Spaniards ultimately driving the Dominicans out of the town, aided by the fort's cannon.
+A fight ensued, with 600 Spaniards ultimately driving 1,000 Dominicans out of the town, aided by grapeshot from the fort.
+One account claimed the Spaniards suffered 450 casualties.